Online Social Networks: Threats and Solutions: Recommendations

 \section{Recommendations}

-As we have demonstrated throughout this study, online social network users are facing prevalent and varied security and privacy threats.
-Fortunately, many software solutions and techniques exist today which can assist OSN users in better defending themselves against these threats.
-In this section, we provide several easy-to-apply methods which can help OSN users improve their security and privacy in online social networks such as Facebook and Twitter.
-We advise OSN users who want to better protect themselves in these platforms to implement the following six recommendations in each of their OSN accounts:
+As we have demonstrated throughout this study, \s{OSN} users are facing prevalent and varied security and privacy threats.
+Fortunately, \s{there are} many software solutions and techniques that exist today which can assist OSN users \s{in better defending} themselves against these threats.
+In this section, we provide several easy-to-apply methods which can help OSN users improve their security and privacy in social networks such as Facebook and Twitter.
+We advise OSN users who want to better protect themselves in these platforms to implement the following eight recommendations in each of their OSN accounts:

-\begin{enumerate} \item \textbf{Remove Unnecessary Personal Information.} We advise OSN users to review the details they have inserted into their online social network accounts and remove extraneous information about themselves, their family, and their friends.
-It is also recommended that users hide their friends list if possible to prevent inference attacks.
+\begin{enumerate} \item \textbf{Remove Unnecessary Personal Information.} We advise OSN users to review the details they have inserted into their \s{OSN} accounts and remove extraneous information about themselves, their family, and their friends.
+It is also recommended that users hide their friends list if possible, to prevent inference attacks. \s{Additionally, we advise users not to use their full name when using OSNs, and in order to prevent face recognition, we highly recommend users not to use an identifiable image as their profile picture. }

-\item \textbf{Adjust Privacy and Security Settings.} In many online social networks, like Facebook, the default privacy settings are insufficient.
-Moreover, a recent study showed that many Facebook users tend to stay with their default privacy settings~\cite{fire2013friend}.
-In order for users to better protect themselves on Facebook and in other online social networks, we recommend modifying the privacy settings so that users' personal data will be exposed only to themselves, or at most to their friends only (for example, see Figure~\ref{fig:privacy}).
-Additionally, if possible, we advise users to activate the secure browsing option and any other available additional authentication mechanisms (see Section~\ref{sec:solutions}), such as Twitter's two-factor authentication~\cite{twitter2factors}.
+\item \textbf{Adjust Privacy and Security Settings.} In many social networks, like Facebook, the default privacy settings are insufficient. \s{Yet} a recent study \s{has} showed that many Facebook users tend to stay with their default privacy settings~\cite{fire2013friend}.
+In order for users to better protect themselves on Facebook and in other \s{OSNs}, we recommend modifying the privacy settings so that users' personal data will be exposed only to themselves, or at most to their friends only (for example, see Fig.~\ref{fig:privacy}).
+Additionally, if possible, we advise users to activate the secure browsing option and any other available authentication mechanisms (see Section~\ref{sec:solutions}), such as Twitter's two-factor authentication~\cite{twitter2factors}.